 Modern Slavery and Human Trafficking Statement

-This is the second Modern Slavery and Human Trafficking (MSHT) statement CMS Cepcor Ltd has issued and is made pursuant to Section 54 of the Modern Slavery Act 2015.
+This is the third Modern Slavery and Human Trafficking (MSHT) statement CMS Cepcor Ltd has issued and is made pursuant to Section 54 of the Modern Slavery Act 2015.

 CMS Cepcor Ltd operates in line with its core values of honesty, respect, integrity, expertise, quality and sustainability.
 As such, the company has a zero-tolerance approach to modern slavery and human trafficking within both its operations and supply chain.

 Structure of the Organisation

 CMS Cepcor Ltd primarily operates out of the UK and manufactures and supplies spare and wear parts for rock crushing equipment used in the quarry, waste and mining industries.
-Exporting to over 100 companies, CMS Cepcor Ltd is the main trading company in a Group owned by CMS Cepcor Holdings Ltd. Other subsidiary companies operate in UK and USA.
+Exporting to over 100 countries, CMS Cepcor Ltd is the main trading company in a Group owned by CMS Cepcor Holdings Ltd. Other subsidiary companies operate in UK and USA.

-During 2020-21, the Company expanded its HR team and strengthened its Employee management practices in line with UK regulations, extending these same Standards and practices to our colleagues based overseas.
-The Company also issued a Policy dedicated to tacking Modern Slavery and Human Trafficking in the business however, some training had to be postponed due to Covid restrictions.
+During 2021-22, the Company expanded its HR team and strengthened its Employee management practices in line with UK regulations, extending these same Standards and practices to our colleagues based overseas.
+The Company also issued a Policy dedicated to tackling Modern Slavery and Human Trafficking in the business.
 Business activities most at risk of exposure to modern slavery and human trafficking remain the distribution of parts and the supply chain, particularly our small network of overseas suppliers where operations are less regulated and making monitoring visits is more difficult.

 As part of our ongoing commitment to continuous improvement, the company regularly reviews its activities and documents concerns via its accredited reporting channels.
-Reports raised by third parties either via the company website or directly to a member of staff (including anonymously) are immediately investigated by Senior Management and logged, along with any actions taken, via our existing IS09001 accredited Quality/Process Control system.
+Reports raised by third parties either via the company website or directly to a member of staff (including anonymously) are immediately investigated by Senior Management and logged, along with any actions taken, via our existing ISO9001 accredited Quality/Process Control system.